Natalie's Rap 2.0: Music video

 Natalie Portman "snacking" on Tide Pods in the official music video.

-The music video was directed by Paul Briganti and made its premier on the February 3, 2018 edition of SNL.
+The music video was directed by Paul Briganti and made its premiere on the February 3, 2018, edition of SNL.
 The video was recorded the day before the television broadcast and before the song had been completely recorded, with Portman having to lip sync on the video recording to the rough demo which featured the voices of the band.
-Samberg's part of the video was written and recorded in LA within an hour that day and was sent over to New York to be edited into the cut.
+Samberg's part of the video was written and recorded in Los Angeles within an hour that day and was sent over to New York to be edited into the cut.

-The video follows the narrative of the song with Natalie Portman going through the events of her life since the last time she appeared on the show 12 years prior, including motherhood and her Oscar wins.
-The video features a cameo from Kenan Thompson as a doctor interrupting Portman "giving birth."
+The video follows the narrative of the song with Portman going through the events of her life since the last time she appeared on the show 12 years prior, including motherhood and her Oscar win.
+The video features a cameo from Kenan Thompson as a doctor interrupting Portman "giving birth".

 The video has been viewed over seven million times through the band's VEVO and the official SNL accounts on YouTube.